mzurzolo/STBS/Python/Projects/scripts/template/README.md

-## Project Template
+## Project Generator

 ### If you haven't already, please read [project notes](../README.md).

 ## Goal: Generate Projects

-These files, plus `generate_project.sh`, should allow new projects to be created easily.
+These setup steps can be followed to create new projects easily.

 ## Project Setup: